kubermatic/docs/content/kubermatic/v2.16/concepts/expose-strategy/_index.en.md

   the ClusterIP.
 This means that no SNI information will be present in the `Client Hello` during the TLS handshake.

-The traffic that cannot be routed based on SNI will be tunneled trough agents running on the user cluster worker nodes.\
+The traffic that cannot be routed based on SNI will be tunneled through agents running on the user cluster worker nodes.\
 When using this strategy the `NodeportProxy` will be deployed into the seed cluster.
 It will also create a Kubernetes Service of type `LoadBalancer`